pusher/docs/docs/channels/using_channels/encrypted-channels.md

 >**NOTE:** Encrypting messages increases their data content size.

-While you get started using encrypted channels, let us know what you think.
-We really appreciate any feedback you might have so we can continue to make improvements.
-In particular, encrypted channels are currently supported in a limited number of [client and server libraries](/docs/channels/using_channels/encrypted-channels#library-support).
-If you would like to use additional libraries, reach out to our Support team by email or [email](mailto:support@pusher.com) or through our [support form](https://support.pusher.com/hc/en-us/requests/new).

 ## Authenticate

 Encrypted channel subscriptions must be authenticated in the exact same way as private channels.
 See [Authenticating Users](/docs/channels/server_api/authenticating-users).